More complicated problems and their solutions can be found in the Troubleshooting section.

 Why do I need Tap Manager ?

-Iotize Tap Manager is a free app that eliminates the challenges of developing a smartphone based app to get started using your Tap devices.
+IoTize Tap Manager free app eliminates the challenges of developing a smartphone based app for Tap devices.
 Tap Manager supports you with:

 - Device auto-scan and manual connection controls.